PI Status Exception Requests

 Space, Utilities, and Resources

-The memo will require approval of the proposed PI, Supervisor, Division Director, and ALD before being submitted to the Career Pathways Office, who will facilitate final review by the Deputy Lab Director for Research.
-The PI exception request must be approved by the Deputy Lab Director for Research before submitting the applicable proposal through SPO/DOE or before PI designation is assigned for ongoing work.
-In no event, should any work commence before all necessary approvals are obtained.
+Once the request has been submitted, the Career Pathways Office will facilitate (via Smartsheet) the required approvals of the proposed PI/ Co-PI, Supervisor, Division Director, ALD, and Deputy Lab Director for Research.
+The Career Pathways Office will communicate via the Smartsheet form whether the case has been approved or the reason for the denial.
+The PI/Co-PI exception request must be fully approved before submitting the applicable proposal through SPO/DOE or before PI/Co-PI designation is assigned for ongoing work.
+In no event should any work commence before all necessary approvals are obtained.